 If they have been unable to resolve your concerns you may have the right to make a complaint under the Complaints and Representations Policy.
-This is different from our corporate complaints procedure.
+This is different from our corporate complaints procedure.3860

 How we deal with complaints about children's services.

-To help us deal with a complaint you need to tell us:
+To help us deal with your complaint effectively please tell us: